1. Development of kittens

 -

-During this period it is important that kittens can play with other cats.
-Especially brothers and sisters of the same age help each other to recognize (bite) boundaries during playing, playing and wrestling.
-Both kittens and their future owners benefit from cats learning the "cat language" well at a young age.
+During this period, it is important that kittens can play with other cats.
+Siblings of the same age, in particular, help each other recognize (bite) boundaries during play, roughhousing, and wrestling.
+Both the kittens and their future owners benefit if cats learn to master "cat language" well at a young age.

 -

-In week 12 the kittens visit the vet for the 2nd time.
-During this visit they are vaccinated again against cat flu and sneezing disease and are then fully vaccinated.
+In week 12, the kittens visit the veterinarian for the second time.
+During this visit, they are vaccinated again against feline distemper and cat flu, and are then fully vaccinated.
+In addition, they are microchipped.

 -